 IN THE OPINION OF BOND COUNSEL, UNDER EXISTING LAW, INTEREST ON THE BONDS (I) IS EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES UNDER SECTION 103 OF THE INTERNAL REVENUE CODE OF 1986, AS AMENDED, AND (II) IS NOT AN ITEM OF TAX PREFERENCE FOR PURPOSES OF THE ALTERNATIVE MINIMUM TAX ON INDIVIDUALS.
 SEE "TAX MATTERS" HEREIN, INCLUDING INFORMATION REGARDING POTENTIAL ALTERNATIVE MINIMUM TAX CONSEQUENCES FOR CORPORATIONS.

-The District will designate the Bonds as "qualified tax-exempt obligations" for financial institutions.
+The Bonds will be designated as "qualified tax-exempt obligations" for financial institutions.
 See "TAX MATTERS - Qualified Tax-Exempt Obligations."

 NEW ISSUE - Book-Entry-Only

 NOT RATED